|

 Home

-Owner’s Guide to Waterfront Living Cobbosseecontee
+Owner’s Guide to

 Lake, Maple Ridge Island 119 Maple Ridge Drive, Monmouth,

-see the Sun rise each morning.
-Maine
+to see the Sun rise each morning.

-is the largest of the “New England” States.
+Maine is the largest of the “New England” States.
+Maine’s only Interstate Highway I-95 runs

-Boarder with New Hampshire at Kittery, and continues Northeast to Holton,
+from the Southern Maine Boarder with New Hampshire at Kittery, and continues

-Iconic US Route 1 runs East from Fort Kent Maine along the Canadian
+Northeast to Holton, Maine on the border with Cannada.
+Iconic US Route 1 runs East from Fort Kent

-border to the coast of Maine following the seashore to the New Hampshire border and continue
+Maine along the Canadian border to the coast of Maine following the seashore to the New

-South all the way to Key West, Florida.
+Hampshire border and continue South all the way to Key West, Florida.
 Maine is the most densely forested State, and the

 least populated State East of the Mississippi River.
 With a population of 1.2

 million people there are WAY MORE trees than people in Maine.
-The “Coast of Maine” is known for its many “Rockey Fingers
+The “Coast of Maine” is known for its many “Rockey

-rivers.
-And those waters are all
+joining rivers.
+And those waters are

-colorfully marked with numerous iconic lobster buoys stayed to the points
+all colorfully marked with numerous iconic lobster buoys stayed to the points

 where those clawed crustations are raised up out of the cold saltwater.
 The